 As soon as social media really started to take off with giants like Facebook, YouTube, and Twitter leading the way, the business world was quick to take notice.
 The reason was simple: here was an immediate and very cost-effective way to communicate directly with consumers.
-But as the number of platforms grew with others like LinkedIn, WhatsApp, and Instagram becoming more influential, there came a need for social media comms to be more carefully monitored and controlled.
+But as the number of platforms grew with others like LinkedIn, WhatsApp, GB Whatsapp, and Instagram becoming more influential, there came a need for social media comms to be more carefully monitored and controlled.
 So the social media manager was born, a role that touches on many areas including marketing, PR, and customer service and support.

 The explosion in social media has also seen the arrival of a whole generation of so-called influencers.
 Before the mass communication networks became available, they simply would have had no platform to operate on but now, given the right following, millions can receive their tips.
 It’s estimated that 30% of consumers are likely to buy a product or service recommended by a non-celebrity blogger which is why businesses are going to great lengths to perfect their influencer strategies.
 With an estimated ROI of £6.50 for every pound spent, it’s not surprising that there is an increasing demand for social media-friendly faces to provide seemingly honest and unbiased opinions on everything from cosmetics to cars.